This cost of weddings guide will help you better budget for your wedding.

 Wedding shoes ($100 – $200)

-Recommended Wedding Photographer: Dapper Pictures, for capturing your most beautiful and precious moments
+Dapper Pictures, to capture your most beautiful and precious moments

 Videography requires more equipment and manpower.
 Editing also takes more hours, and rushing out a same-day edit (SDE) can be stressful, hence the higher cost.
-But videography captures moving expressions that photos will not capture.
+But videography captures moving expressions that photos will not capture, so I highly encourage you to have a wedding videographer capture your big day.

 On top of their vast experience and quality equipment used, Cino and his team make it a point to get to know you and your story, and find out what matters to you as a couple in order to capture the beautiful testimony of your love story on their cameras.
 50nFifty offers storytelling videography for both pre-wedding and actual day.
 To maintain a high quality of their works, the team commits to no more than 3 assignments per month.
-Read their reviews here and send them a message here.
+Read their reviews here.

 - Opt for a company that does both photography and videography for combo packages.